-Feed alerts are far less frequent than food alerts and we have not been involved in any feed alerts issued by the FSA during 2017.
+Feed alerts are far less frequent than food alerts and the service was involved in one feed alert issued by the FSA during 2018.
 We continue to liaise with the FSA with regard to raising feed incidents relating to businesses in our area.
-In these instances we have directed the businesses to raise the incident directly with the FSA.
+In these instances, we have directed the businesses to raise the incident directly with the FSA.
 This improves the speed and effectiveness of response given the nature of feed incidents.
-During 2017 (January to December) the Service was not involved in any feed alerts.